 And qiyas of M’s opinion would say that qadi should be executed, but he used istiḥsān to say qadi gets diya due to shubha of the testimony

+7:357-8 if man’s slave is mudabbar and so cant sell him, or is umm walad, and he’s forced to swear that if I approach her sexually then slave is free, then if he approaches her, slave is free by 3itq, and man who forced him to isn’t liable for anything.
+And if he leaves her for 4 months then she has talaq baa2in, and if he hadn’t consummated with her he is liable for half of the sadaq, and by qiyas doesn’t go back to person who had forced him, but we say by istihan that he goes back to the one who had forced him, for less than half sadaq and for the value of the slave he had to swear to free, because he prevented him from relations.

+7:358 and if he had consummated with her, then one who had forced him is not liable for anything if he continues avoiding her sexually, until he approaches her in the 4 months or until the 2eelaa (limit of 4 months after which there can be divorce?), by both qiyas and istiḥsān.

 7:366 if X forces Y to split off half of house then sell it to him, by then Y sells the whole house, by qiyas no liability here, but by istiḥsān nothing of it is valid

 7:370 if W forces X forces Y to buy X’s slave then kill slave, qiyas is that X should be killed, because the sale was fasid and he forced Y to kill, but by istiḥsān W is liable with money for value to X